jacobkap/crimebythenumbers/docs/regular-expressions.md

 pattern is the pattern you are searching for, such as "a" if you want to find all values with the letter a.
 The pattern must always be in quotes.

-data is a string or vector of strings (such as "crimes" we made above) that you are searching in to find the pattern.
+data is a vector of strings (such as "crimes" we made above or a column in a data set) that you are searching in to find the pattern.

 The output of this function is a number which says which element(s) in the vector the pattern was found in.
 If it returns, for example, the numbers 1 and 3 you know that the first and third element in your vector has the pattern - and no other elements do.
 It is essentially returning the index where the conditional statement "is this pattern present" is true.